Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 Pivoting point – Drill a hole for an M6 bolt in the previously drilled pivot point.
 Carve a hexagon with a chisel around the drilled hole to sink in the bolt’s head.
 Thus, the bolt won’t move.
 (Instead of carving a hexagon you can always drill a larger hole for the bolt’s head and fix it in with epoxy)

-T-track – to adjust the fence in the position I built a t-track and a t-track bolt.
+T-track – To adjust the fence and secure it in position I am using a simple t-track and a t-track bolt.
 The t-track bolt is a rider that fits in the cut slot.
 Carve a hexagon in the rider and insert an M6 bolt.

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.